perrybutler/id3taglibrary/README.md

 Roadmap
 -------

+**Tag mapping**

+Partial tag mapping is already implemented, but the guys over at HydrogenAudio.org have setup a wiki attempting to unify tag mapping across several tag formats.
+This is the closest to a tag mapping standard out there so the lib should support it by implementing it.

 **Tag writing**

 First prototype of direct ID3v2 frame data editing/saving has been partially implemented and tested, which involves  splitting and rejoining the file if the saved frame data is larger than the current frame size + padding.
 This should also include reading/writing custom frame types.